REGnosys/rune-docs/website/drr-site/using-drr/implement-drr.md

 ### What you get
 XML output for ISO 20022

-In the previous step, the CDM report object was converted to JSON using:
+In the previous step, the DRR report object was converted to JSON using:

 ```haskell
 RosettaObjectMapper.getNewRosettaObjectMapper()